 technically an "herb".
 It is energetically both cooling and warming with

 Most people find it has a strong smoky pungent flavor that may take some getting use to.
 It is usually preferred blended into hot beverages, elixirs or teas.
 Some traditions mix it with ghee, milk or honey.

 Shilajit is customarily intended to be used in small dose amounts, frequently with other herbs when tailoring formulas to one's specific needs or health issues.
 It is often combined with other rasayanas like gokshura, mucuna, shatavari, ashwagandha and bacopa.

-Generally, there is usually about 40-50% fulvic acid content in most quality shilajit products.
+Typically, there is usually about 40-50% fulvic acid content in most quality shilajit products.
 It is the yellow-gold to copper-black pigmentation you may notice in shilajit powders and resins.
 Humic acid is also present in smaller amounts.

 Fulvic acid and humic acid are naturally occurring in healthy soils and it is the key element that makes nutrients absorbable by plants and other organisms.
 Because of its smaller-sized molecules, fulvic acid can carry trace mineral nutrients to a plant's roots, stems and leaves.
 (Source) This becomes especially important when growing foods that we eat for human nourishment.